-Walks, talks, films and family events are planned to encourage people to find out more about their Roman roots, see below at what's on offer.
+Walks, talks, films and family events are planned to encourage people to find out more about their Roman roots.

 The fun kicks off on Saturday, September 15, and runs until Sunday, September 23.
 Many events, although not all, will be free of charge.